TERMS OF SERVICE

-2.4 The Content of the Services is owned or licensed to The American Spectator.
-Certain Content is furnished by the Associated Press and Reuters, or other Third Party Partners which will not be liable for any delays, inaccuracies, errors or omissions in any such Content, or in the transmission or delivery of all or any part thereof, or for any damages arising therefrom.
+2.4 The Content of the Services is owned or licensed to The American Spectator, LLC.
+Certain Content is furnished by the Associated Press and Reuters, or other Third Party Partners.
+The American Spectator, LLC is not liable for any delays, inaccuracies, errors or omissions in any such Content, or in the transmission or delivery of all or any part thereof, or for any damages arising therefrom.

 - USER GENERATED CONTENT: SUBMISSIONS INCLUDING COMMENTS, READER REVIEWS AND MORE

 3.1 You shall not upload to, or distribute or otherwise publish on to the Services any libelous, defamatory, obscene, pornographic, abusive, or otherwise illegal material.

 The American Spectator reserves the right to ban anyone for any reason.